syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Context-Menu.md

 ---
 layout: post
-title: Context Menu with Spreadsheet widget for Syncfusion Essential ASP.NET Core
+title: Context Menu with Spreadsheet widget | Essential ASP.NET Core
 description: How to use the Spreadsheet Context Menu
 platform: aspnet-core
 control: Spreadsheet